Nightclub Security Guide™

 Footwear

-security footwear arranged with radio flashlight and earpiece in a nightlife environment
+Security footwear arranged with radio, flashlight, and earpiece inside a nightlife venue

 Footwear that supports traction, movement, and long nightlife shifts.